syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/CellTypes.md

 # Cell Types
 GridGroupingControl allows the inclusion of some special controls in the grid cells.
 This attribute of a grid cell is referred to as its Cell Type.
 This section explains about the built in cell types and how to create a custom cell types in GridGroupingControl.
 In grid each cell has been created by using [GridCellModelBase](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCellModelBase.html#) and [GridCellRendererBase](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCellRendererBase.html#) class. `GridCellModelBase` defines the data or model part of a cell type.
 It holds all the data information of a cell.
-Rendering generally refers to the process of creating a visual representation on a userâ€™s screen. `GridCellRendererBase` acts a base class for all the renderer part of the cell type.
+Rendering generally refers to the process of creating a visual representation on a user’s screen. `GridCellRendererBase` acts a base class for all the renderer part of the cell type.

 N> The GridGroupingControl supports all the [basic cell types](http://help.syncfusion.com/windowsforms/grid/cell-types#basic-cell-types) used in GridControl.